HEPCloud/fnalhpc_startd/README.md

 * What will be the ratio of nodes/slots?
 1 node = 1 partitionable slot (as of now).
 This is configurable
 * We need to figure out naming conventions for the SSHFS mount directories (one per slot? one per node?)
 * Is this all going to run under my account? -> Totally fine by me, condor binaries do live in shared storage
+* Where are we keeping scratch areas?
+Shared (project) storage?

 [1] https://www.pic.es/areas/#lhc